zzhangjii/learning-library/workshops/on-prem-wls-to-accs/LabGuide100.md

 ## Introduction

-This is the first of several labs that are part of the **Oracle Public Cloud DWLS On-Prem to ACCS Workshop.** This workshop will walk you to understand the movement on a Java EE application from their on-prem WLS deployment to Oracle's Cloud (ACCS/JCS/AppToCloud).
+This is the first of several labs that are part of the **Oracle Public Cloud WLS On-Prem to Cloud Workshop.** This workshop will walk you through the movement on a Java EE application from your on-prem WLS environment to Oracle's Cloud.

 You will take on 2 Personas during the workshop.
-The **DevOps Manager Persona** will add new features and keep the system stable, fast and available.
-The DevOps Manager will involve integrating development, testing, deployment and release cycle in twitter feed service and alpha product catalog.
-The **Infrastructure person** persona will extract Alpha Product Catalog war file and import into the WebLogic Server.
-During the workshop, you will get exposure to Oracle Developer Cloud Service and Oracle Application Container Cloud Service.
-Also, you will have option to familiar with Java Cloud Service and AppToCloud tool.
+The **Lead DevOps Engineer Persona** Chip, who manages a team of developers writing and maintaining production applications and Richard **Infrastructure engineer** persona who's current challenge is providing the resources to host current applications on-premises.

 **_To log issues_**, click here to go to the [github oracle](https://github.com/oracle/learning-library/issues/new) repository issue submission form.